uconneeb/evolution/biblio.md

 **PR Grant.
 1986.** Ecology and Evolution of Darwin's Finches.
 Princeton University Press.
 (This is a book, but you can download individual chapters as PDF files from [JSTOR](https://www.jstor.org/stable/j.ctt1m3nz91)) _(Plots from this book were used in discussing examples of selection for quantitative traits such as bill depth in Darwin's finches)_

-**PR Grant and BR Grant.
-1995.** Predicting microevolutionary responses to directional selection on heritable variation.
-Evolution 49:241-251.
-[DOI: 10.1111/j.1558-5646.1995.tb02236.x](https://doi.org/10.1111/j.1558-5646.1995.tb02236.x) _(Figure 1 was shown in class to illustrate that the breeder's equation works for natural selection as well as artificial selection.)_

 **JBS Haldane.
 1924.** A mathematical theory of natural and artificial selection.
 I. Trans.
 Cambridge Philos.
 Soc.
 23:19-41.
 (No DOI available, but it can be downloaded from [the Blackwell Publisher website](http://www.blackwellpublishing.com/ridley/classictexts/haldane1.pdf)) _(This paper represents the first time anyone estimated a selection coefficient for the case of peppered moths in the 1800s.
 See p.
 26 but note that peppered moths were in the genus _Amphidasys_ rather than _Biston_ at that time.)_

 {% include examfour.html %} **E Lane.
 1994.** Florida's geological history and water resources.
 Special publication no. 35.
 Florida Geological Survey. [link to PDF](https://s3.amazonaws.com/defendersofcrookedlake/documents/FloridaGeologicalHistory.pdf) _(Used figure 16 of Pleisocene shoreline of Florida on p.
 22 in handout April 25.
 See also Carson 1955.)_